Popoli di Tessaglia!

 "Popoli di Tessaglia! – Io non chiedo, eterni Dei" (K. 316/300b) is a recitative and aria for soprano and orchestra that Wolfgang Amadeus Mozart wrote for Aloysia Weber.
 It is famous for including two occurrences of a G_{6}, i.e. the G in altissimo above high C, or 1568 Hz by modern concert pitch – according to the Guinness Book of Records, the highest musical note ever scored for the human voice.
 (However, an A_{6} is scored in Ignaz Umlauf's Das Irrlicht, also sung by Aloysia Weber.)

 History

-Mozart completed this recitative and aria in Munich on 8 January 1779, as an insertion aria for the opera Alceste by Christoph Willibald Gluck.
+Mozart completed this recitative and aria in Munich on 8 January 1779, as an insertion aria in act, scene 2, for the opera Alceste by Christoph Willibald Gluck.
 It was written specifically to showcase the superlative vocal skills of Mozart's future sister-in-law, Aloysia Weber, who was only 18 at the time.
 However, sopranos who are able to cope with the aria's demands have been few and far between, and hence the aria is usually omitted from performances of Alceste.
 It has been therefore redesignated a concert aria, to be presented in concerts by such rare singers as are able to deliver its fiendishly difficult coloratura.